 Note: This review is a guest review written by Marina from the blog, Heureuse en amour, a blog to finding love…and keeping it!

-Chronicle and summary of “Zen and the Art of Falling in Love”
+Summary and book review of “Zen and the Art of Falling in Love”

 FIRST PART OF ZEN AND THE ART OF FALLING IN LOVE: GETTING STARTED

 Chapter 1.
 Taking off your shoes: becoming available

 The first thing you ask of the student entering the zendo (Zen teaching center) is to remove his shoes while paying attention to this gesture.
 Then, he has to walk barefoot while being attentive to his feet in contact with the ground.
 Removing his shoes allows him to enter the zendo by abandoning his boundaries of the outside world.

 The feet are important because they symbolize the balance with which we walk and by extension the way we move forward with our romantic lives.
 That’s why it’s important to pay attention to one’s step: is it confident or hesitant, are we in a hurry, or are we struggling to move forward?

 1. Take off your shoes

 Establish a relationship with your shoes: